zeronetworks/rpcfirewall/README.md

 The configuration order is important, as the first match determines the outcome of the RPC call.

-For example, the following configuration snippet will protect a DC from a DCSync using the *RPC Firewall*.
+For example, the following configuration snippet will protect a DC from a DCSync using *RPC Firewall*.
 It does so by enabling the "dangerous" opnum 3 [DRSGetNCChanges](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-drsr/b63730ac-614c-431c-9501-28d6aca91894) of the MS-DRSR UUID only from other domain controllers.
 ```bash
 fw:uuid:e3514235-4b06-11d1-ab04-00c04fc2dcd2 addr:<dc_addr1> opnum:3 action:allow